4. Trigger point activation

 Still, there are also activities of daily living that can overload this muscle.

 Nowadays we spend lots of time using our computers.
-While using its keyboard, your extensor carpi ulnaris has to work permanently to keep your wrist bent to the side in order to let you use it properly.
+While using its keyboard, your extensor carpi ulnaris works permanently to keep your wrist bent to the side in order to let you use it properly.

-If you do lots of writing with your computer, this really can cause problems.
+If you do lots of writing on your computer, this really can cause problems.

 Additionally it is possible that satellite trigger points develop in this muscle as a result of trigger points in your serratus posterior superior – a muscle located underneath your shoulder blade –.